Information About Book Sale Finder

 We try to make it easy to use our site.
 When you first click on www.BookSaleFinder.com

 , you are brought

-to are main page.
+to our main page.
 There you will find a map of the USA and Canada.
 Notice that some of the Canadian provinces are combined into regions, and in the USA we created separate

 sections in New York (Upstate NY in one section, NYC & Long Island in another section) and California (Northern, Southern, and the San Francisco Bay area).